General classification in the Tour de France

-The general classification of the Tour de France is the most important classification of the race, the one by which the winner of the race is determined.
-Since 1919, the leader of the general classification wears the yellow jersey (maillot jaune [majo ʒon]).
+The general classification of the Tour de France is the most important classification of the race and determines the winner of the race.
+Since 1919, the leader of the general classification has worn the yellow jersey (maillot jaune [majo ʒon]).

 History

-The winner of the first Tour de France wore a green armband, not a yellow jersey.
+For the first two Tour de France races, the general classification standings were decided based on the lowest cumulative time.
+The winner of the first several Tour de France races wore a green armband instead of a yellow jersey.
 After the second Tour de France, the rules were changed, and the general classification was no longer calculated by time, but by points.
-This points system was kept until 1912, after which it changed back into the time classification.
-At that time, the leader still did not wear a yellow jersey.
+This points system was kept until 1912, after which it changed back to the time classification.